hallzy/rpn-calculator/README.md

 Operate as a normal RPN Calculator.

-Alternatively, there is an `expr` command where you can type out an RPN calculation on one line with all the numbers and operators separated by spaces.
+Alternatively, there is an expression command (`e`) command where you can type out an RPN calculation on one line with all the numbers and operators separated by spaces.

-For Example: `expr 2 6 + 4 * 2 / 4 +` which would equate to `20`.
+For Example: `e 2 6 + 4 * 2 / 4 +` which would equate to `20`.

-NOTE: This calculator will require the `enter` key to be pressed in order to register anything.
-Otherwise it won't know when you are done writing your command.

 ### Entering Hex, Octal, or Binary Numbers